American Mafia History Website

 (October 2018)

-Vincent "Fat Vinnie" Teresa gained fame in the 1970s as a cooperating witness against the mob (and as author of tell-all memoirs).
-The former New England Crime Family member was a government witness at more than a dozen trials of gangland figures, and he made a televised appearance before a United States Senate committee investigating organized crime.
-As he became well known, Teresa insisted that he had followed the mob's code of silence until 1970.
-However, documentation shows he was supplying information to federal agents as early as 1962.
+Vincent "Fat Vinnie" Teresa achieved notoriety in the 1970s after he became a cooperating witness against the mob.
+The former New England Crime Family mobster testified at more than a dozen mob trials and made a televised appearance before a United States Senate committee investigating organized crime.
+Teresa's tales of mob life and his distinctive appearance made him the most infamous mobster in America for a time.

 Piscopo